 Immigration Minister François Bonnardel has been tasked with the implementation.
 Quebec promised that specific regulations are expected within 30 days — meaning by early June 2026.

 - No published eligibility criteria.
-The Premier promised a "significant relaxation" of the old PEQ rules, but did not say what that means.
+The Premier promised a "significant relaxation" of the old PEQ rules.
+(Now confirmed: see details above.)

 That last point matters.
 Quebec isn't expanding immigration.
 It's redistributing it.